mafortin/GOUHFI/README.md

 ## Installation

+If you already have `conda` and `git` running on your device, the following installation procedure should be pretty straight forward.
+Helpful (hopefully) links were provided in some fo the steps to guide the user.
+GOUHFI has been successfully installed on Linux Ubuntu, Mac and Windows Operating Systems (OS).

 ### Step 1: Create a Python virtual environment

 - As for any Python project, we highly recommend you to install GOUHFI inside a virtual environment.
 Whether you use pip, anaconda or miniconda is up to you, but the steps below use conda.
 Relevant links related to [conda](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/) in general or [its installation](https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html) for Ubuntu distributions (OS dependent).